 All FDA black box warnings are at the end of this fact sheet.
 Please review before taking this medication.

-Methadone is a prescription medication that works in the brain to treat pain and dependence on opioids.
-Opioids include heroin and prescription pain relievers such as hydrocodone, oxycodone, morphine, and fentanyl, and methadone.
+Methadone is a prescription medication that works in the brain to treat pain and opioid use disorder.
+Opioids include heroin and prescription pain relievers such as hydrocodone, oxycodone, morphine, fentanyl, and methadone.
 Though methadone is in the same family as opioids, its long activity in the body makes it suitable for reducing cravings for other opioids and easier to taper a person off of these drugs.
 It is important to combine methadone treatment with counseling and other support.

 Symptoms of opioid dependence include:

 Your physician will usually transition you gradually between the opioid drug you are using to methadone.
 This detoxification process using methadone first starts in a controlled in-patient hospital setting, then transitions to a controlled clinic setting in conjunction with counseling at the same site.
 For opioid use disorder, methadone is highly regulated and cannot be prescribed or picked up at an out-patient pharmacy.
 You may be prescribed other medications with methadone to help reduce withdrawal side effects.
 Methadone is also used for the management of painful conditions that have been difficult to manage with other treatments.
 It may be available on an out-patient basis if prescribed by a pain doctor.

 Do not stop taking methadone unless directed to by your physician.
 Your methadone will need to be taken exactly as directed by your physician.